 Purpose

 The purpose of this Software Design Document is to define the design elements of the Student Calendar Integration Application.
 The document uses standards based the “IEEE Standards for Information Technology - Software Design Descriptions” [1].
 The document utilizes requirements from the “Software Requirements Specification” [2] document and provides sufficient detail to implement the software product to stakeholder specifications.
-The documentation will describe the system architecture, the user interface, and the way that the system is to be implemented in order to meet design concerns.
+The documentation describes the system architecture, the user interface, and the way that the system is to be implemented in order to meet design concerns.

 1.2 Document Target Audience